rumoffu/machinelearning/declmtd/4hw/README.txt

   items of the greater value-to-weight ratio and just keep going until it needs to add fractions of the last item to fill the rest of the knapsack to the fullest.

+e) Know how many items are in the optimally packed knapsack, their total value, and how much room is left in the knapsack.
+So introduce variables: count, totalvalue, and spareweight, and constrain them to answer those questions.

+Now solve the problem again.
+What are the values of those three variables?
+To find out the values use:
+display value count
+display value totalvalue
+display value spareweight

+see eknapsack.zpl

+count                                            3695   (obj:0)
+totalvalue                                   17785767   (obj:1)
+spareweight                                         0   (obj:0)

 Problem 3 - Duplicate
 =====================================================================================